ncatlab/nlab-content/pages/7/3/3/7/27337/content.md

 $$n:\mathbb{N} \vdash \mathrm{rec}_\mathbb{N}^{C, c_0, c_s}(s(n)) \equiv c_s(n, \mathrm{rec}_\mathbb{N}^{C, c_0, c_s}(n):C$$

-In the other formulation of dependent type theory in terms of a hierarchy of universes and no type judgment, large recursion of the natural numbers is simply the recursion principle for a universe $U_i$ in the hierarchy: given
+In the other formulation of dependent type theory in terms of a hierarchy of universes and no type judgment, large elimination of the natural numbers is simply the recursion principle for a universe $U_i$ in the hierarchy: given

 1. a universe $U$